import-js/eslint-plugin-import/docs/rules/no-extraneous-dependencies.md

 `bundledDependencies`: If set to `false`, then the rule will show an error when `bundledDependencies` are imported.
 Defaults to `true`.

+`whitelist`: Defines a whitelist of packages which will be ignored in this rule.

 You can set the options like this:

 ```js